 We are working with the universities of South Wales and Central Lancashire, to deliver a talent development programme.
 Teams of students take on real world challenges working side by side with specialists on unsolved missing people cases.
 We provide the opportunity for applied scholarship that goes well beyond the university and which is very much in the public interest.

 Michael Arntfield is a professor at the University of Western Ontario, and describes this type of approach as at “the forefront of the ‘new’ criminology, which is highly interdisciplinary, publicly relevant, technologically and socially progressive, and fully actionable in the real world.”

-Real world challenges are at the heart of our professional development programme.
+Real world challenges are at the heart of our talent development programme.

 Working with leading educational institutions and the police service we are providing opportunities for professional and organisational development in the UK and abroad.

-Get in touch and lets see what we can do together.
+Get in touch and let us see what we can do together.

 We offer a free and independent review and investigation service for the families of missing people.
 Our team of specialists in unsolved murder and serious crime investigations apply innovative solutions to advance missing people cases.

 Active Search collates all unsolved missing or unidentified people in the UK and Ireland.
 Our highly interdisciplinary team work together to ensure information is gathered, analysed and turned into action to help solve missing and unidentified people cases.

 Local knowledge can be one of the greatest assets in missing people cases.
 We have developed a model that involves working with volunteers from the local community to harness their knowledge and help advance the cases we are working on.